kaledaljebur/SnortIDS-Windows/readme.md

    - Ping continuously the SnortIDS machine from external machine. \
      ![alt text](images/ping.png) \
      Notice 192.168.8.160 is the IP of SnortIDS machine.
-   - Then you should see the below in SnortIDS console even if the host firewall is blocking suck inbound requests: \
+   - Then you should see the below in SnortIDS console even if the host firewall is blocking such inbound requests: \
      ![alt text](images/snort-icmp.png)

 1. Test the detection of SYN port scanning, this represent a passive attack as requeued by the assignment, ask your teacher if you have any questions.